top of page

 The Start is Actually the First Three Steps!

 In his book, The Mechanics of Sprinting and Hurdling , the late Ralph Mann said he considers the first three steps to be the start because, "the magnitude of the change in Horizontal Velocity generated during block clearance and the next two steps of the Sprint race is radically different than any other portion of the race."
 Meaning that the athlete goes from being basically stationary, to moving really fast.
-I like to refer to these three steps as "getting out" and blendin
+I like to refer to at least the first two of these steps as "gett

 johnmakell